The assignment engine has access to the entire population of current and former TAMU System employees.

 - Prior to February 1st the employee is not in an active position.

 - On February 1st, the employee is now considered in an active position.

 - If the position was previously held by another person until January 31st, that person will become inactive at the same time the new person becomes active.

 The BPP employees status field can be an unreliable data element and is not used in TrainTraq.
 It is often unreliable due to timing issues as to when it is set.
 Also, an active employee can erroneously be in “T” for terminated status and still be paid.
 This is why the “active position” test was used instead of employee status.

 Notes on Employee Terminations

 In the past, particularly with wage positions and student workers, employees were left in active positions long after they completed employment.
-Since no hours were reported on his or her time sheet, the payroll system and payroll office did not care.
-However, now with TrainTraq it is important the terminated employee be removed from their positions in BPP in an timely manner.
+Since no hours were reported on his or her timesheet, the payroll system and payroll office did not care.
+However, now with TrainTraq it is important the terminated employee be removed from their positions in BPP in a timely manner.